ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 is informative *precisely because* they decided independently: cause and symptom confirmed by two separate measurements is evidence, whereas a symptom detector that only fires when a cause detector already fired adds nothing to what the cause detector said.
-The same holds for `congestion` alongside `pixelated-video` or `video-choppy`, and for `transport-loss-sustained` alongside `invented-speech`.
+The same holds for `downlink-congestion` alongside `pixelated-video` or `video-choppy`.
 Correlating them is the server's job, where the whole session is visible — see
 [Detectors are independent](./DETECTOR_TAXONOMY.md#detectors-are-independent).

+**Independence has to be real, not merely architectural.** Two detectors that never call each other can still be reading one quantity and the receiver's own mechanical response to it, in which case co-firing confirms nothing — which is what removed the delivery-stability detector described above.
+The test is not "do these classes share code" but "could one of these be true while the other is false, for a reason an engineer would act on?"

 The one place the library still violates this is documented under [Known deviations](./DETECTOR_TAXONOMY.md#known-deviations): `DefaultScoreCalculator`